ninabarzh/broomstick/content/posts/inflicting-help.md

 Inflicted help is rarely neutral.
 Beneath the polished veneer of generosity lies a quiet erosion of autonomy, dignity, and agency.
 The helper steps in, often motivated by a need for control, the urge to assert authority, or a desire for validation.
 They assume knowledge the recipient does not possess, offer solutions before they are requested, or provide more assistance than is necessary.
-On the surface, this seems benign, even kind—but the consequences are immediate and cumulative.
+On the surface, this seems benign, even kind, but the consequences are immediate and cumulative.

 Recipients often internalise the message: you are not competent to manage this yourself.
 Self-confidence diminishes, initiative falters, and hesitation replaces curiosity.
 When help arrives too early or in excess, it fosters dependence, sometimes evolving into learned helplessness.
-By removing the space for individuals to confront challenges on their own, the helper unintentionally stifles learning, critical thinking, and resilience—the very skills needed for autonomy.
+By removing the space for individuals to confront challenges on their own, the helper unintentionally stifles learning, critical thinking, and resilience, the very skills needed for autonomy.

 There is also a more insidious psychological effect.
 The recipient may feel guilty for questioning the help, or reluctant to complain, afraid of appearing ungrateful.
 Gratitude becomes a silent obligation, masking any